Inverse Quantum Potential Reconstruction via Generalized Bertlmann-Martin Inequalities: Appendix section

-The squared eigenfunctions $\{ g_{q,i,n}^2 \}$ are linearly independent in $H^1[0,1]$, implying that $\nabla G[q] = 0$ if and only if $G[q] = 0$ in the idealized formulation.
-This supports gradient-based minimization as a principled baseline, while finite-grid and finite-data implementations still require empirical convergence checks and sensitivity audits.
+The squared eigenfunctions \(\{g_{q,i,n}^{2}\}\) are linearly independent in \(H^1[0,1]\).
+In an idealized formulation, \(\nabla G[q]=0\) if and only if \(G[q]=0\), supporting gradient-based minimization as a principled baseline.
+Finite-grid and finite-data implementations still require empirical convergence checks and sensitivity audits.